Termanty/PS-backend/README.md

 knex seed:run
 ```

 Now you can see users table data from browser using url http://localhost:3001/users if you server is running.
+You can try also http://localhost:3001/responses and http://localhost:3001/questionnaires.